edbeato/cyclistic_case_study/README.md

 <img width="462" alt="Screenshot 2024-03-23 at 11 08 39 PM" src="https://github.com/edbeato/Cyclistic_Case_Study/assets/163080154/c05b0384-a783-46a6-b231-e1cec93503be">

-3.)
-There are a few things that stand out when looking at the breakdown of ride type for causal riders and annual members:

-- **Only casual riders use docked bikes** and it is by far the least used bike type.
-But, those that do choose docked bikes are going for **significatnly longer rides** than any other users.
+3.) **Only casual riders use docked bikes** and **it is by far the least used ride type.** But, those that do choose docked bikes are going for **significatnly longer rides** than any other users.

-- The **most used ride type for both groups is the classic bike.** Casual members use them slightly more than half the time while almost two - thirds of member rides are on classic bikes.
-Not only is the classic bike used most often, the **average ride durations on classic bikes are longer** than the electric bikes for both casual riders and annual members.
+When looking more into the differences in ride type, both groups have very similar trends.
+The most used ride type for both groups is the classic bike.
+Casual members use them slightly more than half the time while almost two - thirds of member rides are on classic bikes.
+Not only is the classic bike used most often, the average ride durations on classic bikes are longer than the electric bikes for both casual riders and annual members.

 <img width="786" alt="Screenshot 2024-04-10 at 10 22 41 AM" src="https://github.com/edbeato/Cyclistic_Case_Study/assets/163080154/e5d131f3-bf99-47ee-9f5e-156a69b5de22">